joeldbaptista/eek/cheatsheet.md

 - eek is **modal**: NORMAL / INSERT / VISUAL / command-line (`:` and `/`).
 - Many NORMAL-mode commands accept **counts** (e.g. `3j`, `12G`, `4dd`, `d3w`, `3f.`).
 - Cursor positions are byte offsets in UTF-8 text; movement is UTF-8 aware.
+- Long lines are supported: eek will **horizontally scroll** as needed to keep the cursor visible.

 ---